 Weightings Active Strategies Maximum Points Style Analysis: Returns-based analysis to determine the style characteristics of a fund over a period of time.
 Fund passes if it reflects the appropriate style characteristics.
 Style analysis helps ensure proper diversification in the Plan.
-1 Style Factors 30% Style Drift: Returns-based analysis to determine the behavior of the fund/manager over multiple (rolling) time periods.
-Fund passes if the fund exhibits a consistent style pattern.
-Style consistency is desired so that funds can be effectively monitored within their designated asset class.
-R-Squared: Measures the percentage of a fund's returns that are explained by the benchmark.
+1 Style Factors 30% Style Factors 30% Style Factors 30% Style Factors 30% 1 R-Squared: Measures the percentage of a fund's returns that are explained by the benchmark.
 Fund passes with an R-squared greater than 80 percent.
 This statistic measures whether the benchmark used in the analysis is appropriate.
 1 Risk/Return: Fund passes if its risk is less than the benchmark or its return is greater than the benchmark.
 Favorable risk/return characteristics are desired.
-Risk/Return Factors 30% Up/Down Capture Analysis: Measures the behavior of a fund in up and down markets.
+1 Risk/Return Factors 30% Up/Down Capture Analysis: Measures the behavior of a fund in up and down markets.
 Fund passes with an up capture greater than its down capture.
 This analysis measures the relative value by the manager in up and down markets.
 1 Information Ratio: Measures a fund's relative risk and return.
 Fund passes if ratio is greater than 0.
 This statistic measures the value added above the benchmark, adjusted for risk.
-1 Returns Peer Group Ranking: Fund passes if its median rank is above the 50th percentile.
+1 Returns Peer Group Ranking: Fund passes if its median rank is above the 50 th percentile.
 1 Peer Group Rankings 20% Information Ratio Peer Group Ranking: Fund passes if its median rank is above the 50 th percentile.
 This ranking ranks risk-adjusted excess return.
 1 Qualitative Factors 20% Two points may be awarded based on qualitative characteristics of the fund.
 Primary considerations are given to manager tenure, fund expenses and strength of statistics, however, other significant factors may be considered.
 It is important to take into account nonquantitative factors, which may impact future performance.
-2
+2 Total 10

-Passive Strategies
+Scorecard System Methodology Passive Strategies